Rory Cellan-Jones's Twitter star dog dies

 On Saturday he tweeted that his family "had to say goodbye" to Cabbage.

-The recently-retired journalist told his 97,000 Twitter followers: "For 14 years she was a lovely, energetic and really smart member of our family.
+The recently-retired journalist, who was a technology correspondent for the BBC, told his 97,000 Twitter followers: "For 14 years she was a lovely, energetic and really smart member of our family.

 "It was time for her to go but we miss her so much."